ibexa/documentation-user/docs/personalization/cross_content_type_reco.md

 When scenarios are configured to display cross content type recommendations, you can use them in the following Page Builder blocks: Dynamic targeting and Personalized.

-To get all output types in the [Personalized block](../site_organization/working_with_page.md#personalized-block), in the Page Builder mode perform the following:
+To get all output types in the [Personalized block](../site_organization/working_with_page.md#personalized-block), in Page Builder, perform the following actions:

 1. In the block settings, set the scenario with configured crosscontent types output.
 1. Next, from the drop-down **Select a Content Type to be displayed**, select **All**.